-Take-home midterm (25%)
+Take-home Midterm (30%)

-You will answer 2-3 out of 5 prompts as part of your take home midterm.
+You will answer 2-3 out of 5 prompts as part of your take home exam.
 The responses will be in the form of short essays, where you will provide thoughtful, critical insights by synthesizing evidence and information from various readings.
-The midterm will be available on Friday, October 8 and will be due on Saturday, October 16.